Sahithi-Venkatesan/weather-app/README.md

 ![Demo of the output](src/assets/demo.gif)

 ### Prerequisites
 Make sure you have [node >= 8.10 and npm >= 5.6](https://nodejs.org/en/) installed

+If you face an isuue saying react-scripts file missing in your node modules directory at the time of installation,

+Check whether your react-script dependency is avaliable or not in package.json

+Else, add them manually via,
+`npm install react-scripts --save`

 In the project directory, you can run: